-The areca palm is a house plant that watches over your health.
-It removes poisonous elements from the air and brings humidity into the atmosphere to improve air quality.
+Houseplants don’t just look good, they can help purify the air.
+Look out for plants that remove toxins from the air and bring humidity into the atmosphere to improve air quality.
+The areca palm is a good choice.
 It likes a light position but not direct sunlight.
-Make sure that you water it regularly so the roots never dry out.
+Water it regularly so the roots don’t dry out.

 If you still have a poinsettia from Christmas, well done!
 Keep it out of draughts and away from direct heat.
 They like light and warmth as they come from much warmer climates.
 Give them tepid water and allow the compost to dry out between watering.